adamstirtan/particle-swarm-painter/README.md

 - **HTML5 Canvas**: For efficient rendering
 - **Responsive Design**: Works on desktop and mobile
 - **Real-time Updates**: Uses requestAnimationFrame for smooth visualization
+- **Geometry bounds**: Triangle vertices can extend up to 50px beyond the canvas on all sides to allow richer shapes

 ## 📝 License